Lets-DevOps/devops-glossary/README.md

  - Juju - An orchestration tool allows software to be quickly deployed, integrated & scaled public/private/hybrid cloud.

 # K
- - Kubernetes - An opensource system for managing containerized applications providing deployment & scaling of apps.
+ - [Kubernetes](http://kubernetes.io/) - An opensource system for managing containerized applications providing deployment & scaling of apps.
  - Kickstart - Uses bash scripts to provision machines over ssh, with no client installation on the target.
  - Kibana - an open source (Apache Licensed), browser based analytic and search dashboard for Elasticsearch.
+ - [Kafka](http://kafka.apache.org/) -  distributed, partitioned, replicated commit log service.

 # L
  - Logstash - A data pipeline that helps you process logs and other event data from a variety of systems.